Around half of medical marijuana states prohibit home cultivation; a policy which hurts those patients hit hardest by the coronavirus outbreak.

 - West Virginia

-A further three states (Arizona, Nevada and North Dakota) only permit home cultivation if the patient lives far enough away from a dispensary, while Arizona makes concessions for qualifying patients experiencing financial hardship.
+A further three states (Arizona, Nevada and North Dakota) only permit home cultivation if the patient lives far enough away from a dispensary, while Arkansas makes concessions for qualifying low-income patients.

 For starters, and as Arizona acknowledges, medical cannabis is expensive.
 Even if a person is lucky enough to have health insurance, it won’t cover their medical marijuana bills since cannabis remains federally prohibited.
 Medical marijuana patients across the country, from Ohio to Louisiana, have long-complained of how expensive their medicine is.
 The economic toll of the COVID-19 pandemic, with tens of millions of people filing for unemployment benefits, has exacerbated this problem.